marilynpereira03/BPL-explorer/README.md

 #### Top Accounts

-To enable Top Accounts functionality, start your ark node (not the explorer) using the following command:
+To enable Top Accounts functionality, start your bpl node (not the explorer) using the following command:

 ```
 TOP=true node app.js
 ```

-## Managing Ark Explorer
+## Managing Bpl Explorer

 To test that Ark Explorer is configured correctly, run the following command: